Eldgjá: Dating

-The Eldgjá eruption took place in the 930s, but its exact date has long been uncertain.
-Early research put its beginning during 934-938.
+The Eldgjá eruption took place in the 930s, but its exact date had long been uncertain.
+Early research put its beginning during 934–938.
 Later research published in 2015 indicated that it began in 939 and likely ended in 940, but may have continued for several years more.
-Further confusion is created by the fact that the Eldgjá eruption occurred only seven years before the Millennium Eruption of Paektu Mountain on the China–Korea border.
-Some climatic effects of the Eldgjá eruption may actually result from the Paektu eruption.
+Further confusion had been created because the Eldgjá eruption occurred only seven years before the Millennium Eruption of Paektu Mountain on the China–Korea border.
+Some climatic effects attributed to the Eldgjá eruption may actually have resulted from the Paektu eruption.
 That eruption, in 946 CE, may have produced only a small amount of sulfate aerosols, far less than Eldgjá.
 A tephra layer at Katla originally attributed to a 1000 CE eruption is now considered to be part of the Eldgjá eruption.

 Products

 The eruption produced two fields of (mostly pahoehoe) lava flows emanating from the southern and central sectors of the Eldgjá fracture.
 Flowing through lava tubes, the lava flows were channelled down river valleys and gorges and eventually reached the sea.
 They cover an area of 780 km2 and with a volume of 18.6 km3 constitute the largest lava flows of the last 1,100 years.
 The lavas buried traces of earlier eruptions and obstructed river valleys, forcing the rivers to change their course, and altered the terrain so that large parts of the plains east of Katla can no longer be reached by jökulhlaups (glacier meltwater flood) from the volcano.
 Rootless cones such as Álftaversgígar [ˈaul̥taˌvɛr̥sˌciːɣar̥] and Iceland's largest complex at Landbrotshólar [ˈlantˌprɔtsˌhouːlar̥] are linked to lava flows attributed to Eldgjá, although an older date for the latter lavas is possible.
 Later eruptions from Laki have buried many of the northeastern Eldgjá lava flows.

 About 1.3 km3 dense rock equivalent of mostly basaltic ejecta became 4.5 km3 of tephra, which was emplaced mainly south and southeast from Eldgjá.
 The tephra was formed through alternating magmatic and phreatomagmatic processes, and is more complex than common Katla tephras.
 External water (such as from ice melt) did not play a major role in driving the explosivity of the eruption.
 Part of the eruption occurred underneath the Katla ice cap; this part also gave rise to the Kriki [ˈkʰrɪːcɪ] hyaloclastite on the eastern side of the ice cap, a product of an interaction between lava and ice.
 The Eldgjá eruption was accompanied by jökulhlaups from the northern, eastern and perhaps also southern part of Myrdalsjökull Ice Cap but the burial of its deposits by later glacier meltwater floods and lavas make it difficult to trace the precise extent of the flood.
+There is evidence that the inner structure of Katla was permanently altered by the Eldgjá eruption, as eruption rate decreased compared to the rate in the previous two millennia and there have been no meltwater floods on the southern or western side of the volcano since the event.